Reviewed By

 File a Notice of Appeal

-If you and your mesothelioma appellate attorney decide to move forward with an appeal, you will need to file a notice of appeal.
+If the victim and their mesothelioma appellate attorney decide to move forward with an appeal, they will need to file a notice of appeal.
 This notice must be filed within a certain timeframe, typically within 30 days of the judge’s signing of the original judgment on the verdict, so it is important to act quickly.
 Once the appealing party, known as the appellant or petitioner, files a notice of appeal, the timeframe for submitting a written argument, or brief, begins.

-Submit a Written Argument in Support of Your Appeal
+Submit a Written Argument in Support of the Appeal

-After a notice of appeal has been filed by the appellant, a written argument, or brief, detailing the legal basis for your appeal is required for submission.
+After a notice has been filed by the appellant, a written argument, or brief, detailing the legal basis for the appeal is required for submission.
 The appellee, or respondent, has a specific timeframe to file an answering brief defending their position.
 The appellant may then file a second brief responding to the appellee’s answering brief.
-The court will then review your case and make a decision, sometimes without a hearing where the attorneys present their arguments.
+The court will then review the case and make a decision, sometimes without a hearing where the attorneys present their arguments.
 If the court decides in your favor, you may be able to receive compensation for mesothelioma.

-Mesothelioma lawsuit appeals, like all other appeals cases, are heard by an appeals court, known as an appellate court.
+Mesothelioma lawsuit appeals, like all other appeals cases, are heard by an appeals court, also known as an appellate court or a court of appeals.
 Occasionally, appellate courts will determine whether or not a verdict reversal is necessary by written arguments only, while most of the time they will ask for oral arguments.
 Oral arguments can be requested by the court or either one of the parties involved in the case.
 During oral arguments, each party’s attorney is given the opportunity to briefly argue their side of the case and answer the court’s questions.
+This review process is usually quicker than the original trial process.

 Appellate Court Judges Meet for Conference